Efforts Afoot To Launch 2nd Phase Of Hunarmand Pakistan: NAVTTC - UrduPoint

 Efforts Afoot To Launch 2nd Phase Of 'Hunarmand Pakistan': NAVTTC

-The National Vocational and Technical Training Commission (NAVTTC) Executive Director NAVTTC Dr. Nasir Khan disclosed this in an exclusive interview with APP.
+The National Vocational and Technical Training Commission (NAVTTC) Executive Director, Dr. Nasir Khan disclosed this in an exclusive interview with APP.

 He said process for the launch of second phase had formally been initiated as quality technical and vocational training institutes were told to submit their applications till January 25 if they were interested to run the professional training programmes under the 'Skill for All'.

-ED Nasir Khan expressed the hope that enrollment of the students would begun by the next-month end under the second phase.
+Nasir Khan expressed the hope that enrollment of the students would begun by the next-month's end under the second phase.

 To a query, he said at least 37,000 young people were registered for traditional and high tech-trade courses from across the country under its first phase, which would conclude by the first week of March.